What Is a Content Pillar & How to Build One That Ranks

 The build process for a content pillar follows two principles: bottom-up writing order and coordinated publication.

 Bottom-up means the deepest tier articles are written first and the pillar is written last.
 The cluster strategy article explains the rationale in detail.
-The summary: writing the pillar last allows it to reference actual content rather than planned content, calibrate its scope against the actual coverage provided by the tier articles, and launch into a structure where every supporting page already exists.
+Writing the pillar last allows it to reference actual content rather than planned content, calibrate its scope against the actual coverage provided by the tier articles, and launch into a structure where every supporting page already exists.

 Coordinated publication means every article in the cluster is published simultaneously.
 All articles are built in draft with every internal link pre-wired.
 The links point to URLs that will resolve when the entire cluster goes live.
 On publication day, every link activates.
 No broken links.
 No orphan pages.
 No period where published articles contain links to pages that do not exist yet.